pgtipping/Synthalyst/memory-bank/progress.md

    - Supports language selection
    - Ready for future enhancements for task-based model selection

 The platform is functional with core features working well.
-Recent improvements to the language selector and model optimization have enhanced the user experience and backend efficiency.
+Recent improvements to the language selector, model optimization, and web search integration have enhanced the user experience and backend efficiency.
 The focus is now on refining the existing features and implementing the remaining components.

 Fixed a critical issue with Gemini API integration where system messages were causing errors.
 Implemented a solution that combines system messages with user messages for Gemini models.

+Added web search capability to Knowledge GPT to provide up-to-date information, particularly for current events and facts.
+This ensures that users receive accurate information even when the model's training data is outdated.

-## Known Issues (March 15, 2025)
+## Known Issues (March 16, 2025)

-- No current issues with the implemented changes
+- Web search requires Google Custom Search API key and Search Engine ID configuration
 - Future work needed on backend model routing logic
 - Need to implement analytics for model usage tracking
 - Need to implement proper error handling for API failures